 Nowadays, many adults and young people who are confirmed do so as a way of ‘owning’ or ‘confirming’ their baptism as a child; but many adults also get baptised and confirmed in the same service (which was how it happened in the earliest days, before it became harder to find a bishop to be at every baptism!).

-Confirmation services for adults and young people (usually age 12 upwards) are held annually, either at St Nicholas or another local church in the diocese.
+Our Confirmation services are usually held annually, either at St Nicholas or another local church in the Diocese.